 Even experienced shift workers can use additional training on how to make the most of shift work.

 For example, workers who work long shifts in industries like healthcare may benefit from training on maintaining a good work-life balance and ways to get proper sleep when time off is limited.
 Workers who work non-traditional hours may benefit from training on circadian rhythms and changing sleep patterns.

 Consider offering online or self-paced training your staff can access at any time.
-Connecteam, for example, enables you to create digital courses that deskless workers can access from any mobile device.
+Connecteam, for example, is an employee training app that enables you to create digital courses that deskless workers can access from any mobile device.
 You may want to offer training on:

 - Safety, since some shift workers may experience a heightened risk of fatigue and may be at greater risk of injury.

 - How to explain shift work to family and friends and how to set healthy boundaries with loved ones.

 - What resources are available in the company for shift workers.